amritaravishankar/FlaskBlog/README.md

 # FlaskBlog
-📄 A Blog Post developed using the Flask framework.
+📄 A web-application BlogPost developed using Python's Flask framework. the BlogPost allows users to create an account, view other's blogs, post, update and delete their own blogs!

+The web-application uses SQLite to store users' login information and details of the blog posts.